-Most people living in the South have heard of the Jones Act and know that it’s a federal law that has something to do with big ships.
-In reality, the Jones Act 1920 addresses almost every aspect of the shipping industry and the statute has an enormous economic impact on the United States.
+Under 46 USC § 50101, the Merchant Marine Act of 1920 addresses almost every aspect of the shipping industry, and the statute has an enormous economic impact on the United States.

-Because the Jones Act requires that so much shipbuilding and operating take place in the United States, the law creates a multi-billion dollar a year impact on the economy and also generates nearly half a million US jobs.
-Some argue that Jones Act repeal is best because it can drive up the cost of shipping by reducing competition, especially to places like Alaska and Hawaii, however, the legislation usually has bipartisan support.
+Because the Jones Act requires that so much shipbuilding and operating occur in the United States, the law creates a multi-billion-dollar-a-year impact on the economy and generates nearly half a million jobs.
+Some argue that a Jones Act repeal is a good idea because the law may drive up the cost of shipping by reducing competition, especially to places like Alaska and Hawaii.
+However, the legislation generally has bipartisan support.

 For a free legal consultation, call 800-537-8185

 There are several reasons for the Jones Act shipping law.
 Congress passed the law just after World War I, when the United States fleet was largely destroyed.
-By requiring that a large part of the shipping industry occur within the US, the statute stimulated commerce while also rebuilding a fleet that would be capable of supporting the military in matters of national security.
-Commercial Jones Act vessels have been used for this purpose many times in the century since law was passed.
-Perhaps most memorably, on 9/11 commercial cargo ships surrounding Manhattan performed the largest boatlift in US history, working for 9 hours to carry nearly half a million people off the island.
+By requiring that a large part of the shipping industry occur solely within the United States, the statute stimulated commerce while also rebuilding a fleet that would be capable of supporting the military in matters of national security.

-The Jones Act also makes the US shipping industry a safer and more profitable place to work by establishing safety standards and the ability for employees to recover for if they are injured while working.
+The Jones Act also makes the U.S. shipping industry a safer and more profitable place to work by establishing safety standards.
+It gives maritime employees the ability to seek medical care and lost wages if they are hurt at work.

-The Jones Act only applies to vessels carrying cargo between US ports.
-This means that foreign ships bringing goods to the US are not covered by the Jones Act, nor are ships leaving the US shipping cargo to other countries.
+The Jones Act only applies to certain vessels carrying cargo between U.S. ports.
+This means that foreign ships bringing goods into the country are not covered by the Jones Act, nor are ships leaving the United States to take cargo to other countries.

-In order to comply with the requirements, Jones Act ships transporting commercial cargo between American ports must meet four criteria:
+To comply with the requirements and be considered a Jones Act vessel, ships transporting commercial cargo between American ports must meet all four of the following criteria:

-- The vessel must be built in the United States,
+- The vessel must have been built in the United States.

-- The vessel must be at least 75% owned by American citizens and/or businesses, and
+- The vessel must be at least 75 percent owned by American citizens and/or businesses.

-- The vessel must be crewed by at least 75% Americans.
+- The vessel must be crewed by at least 75 percent Americans.